There are some similarities between math and life that you probably never thought about.

 When you’re taking on a project at work, starting a company, or raising children, there is a multitude of unknown variables.
 This is supposed to be invigorating!
 If everything in life was cut and dry then there would be no excitement.
 Everyone would be successful with little effort.

 Enjoy the process and embrace uncertainty!
 It is where your creativity thrives.
 What makes math and other obstacles of life so intriguing is the journey that takes place to overcome the obstacle.
 When you solve that equation, close that sale, or finish that marathon, you’ll raise your hands in triumph!
 Most importantly, you’ll have learned so much in the process.

 Another similarity between math and life is that some of the most obscure problems were solved by using simple formulas.
 Einstein (he was a physicist, not a mathematician) was known for keeping things simple.

 Genius is making complex ideas simple.
 Not simple ideas complex.

-Time and time again have simple concepts been the foundation to solving complex situations.
+Time and time again have simple concepts been the foundation for solving complex situations.
 It’s our tendency to over-analyze or magnify a problem when in the end, all we need to do is begin with the basics.